brongo/recolorHelper/CONFIG-README.md

 color2 = 0;
 color3 = 0;
 ```
-**color1, color2, and color3 are the names of the setting.
-DO NOT CHANGE THESE.**

 This configuration would set all the red channels to 1, while setting green and blue channels to 0.
 It would make everything bright red.